What is a Sponsor in New York Real Estate?

 Although the sponsor is responsible for selling building units, most will also retain some ownership of several of them as investments.

-In the case of buildings that have converted from rentals to condos or co-ops, this can also include apartments that have remained rentals—and therefore are still under the control of the sponsor.
+In the case of buildings that have converted from rentals to condos or co-ops, this can also include apartments that have remained rentals and are, therefore, still under the sponsor's control.

-Since these apartments are owned by the original sponsor who converted the building from rentals to co-ops or developers who created new-construction condos, such units are not considered resales.
+Since these apartments are owned by the original sponsor who converted the building from rentals to co-ops or developers who created new construction condos, such units are not considered resale.

 Skipping board approval